fabriciomz24IMIM/IDS-LUNGVISION/README.md

 ### Repository Structure

 ```
-DATASETS/
+DATA PREPROCCESING/
-    └── Contains dataset files used for model training and analysis
+    └── Contains dataset files used for making the merged datasets model training and analysis

 Scripts/
     ├── Data_cleaning_and_preprocessing.ipynb